 “Houston Premium Outlets are not opening yet today,” said Ashley Pearce, the Houston spokeswoman for Simon Property Group.
 “Trees are down, stoplights are down — it’s a mess.”

 At Wal-Mart, 137 stores were closed in Texas, Arkansas, Louisiana and Missouri primarily due to power outages, said spokeswoman Ashley Hardie.
 The company shut down 141 stores and facilities in anticipation of the storm, and some of those to the west and south of the storm had reopened by Sunday.
-At the same time, other units in the four-state area lost power as Ike moved through as a tropical storm.

 “We do have some stores in less impacted areas that are already up and running,” Hardie noted Sunday.
 “It is a fluid number as power comes in and out.
 We do have one store open in Houston and three are scheduled to open around noon in that area.
 It is too early to have a damage estimate, but it was better than expected.
 We don’t know of any that had severe damage.”